KristianGriffith/PyPractice_CommandLine/README.md

 # PyPractice
-THis marks the official beginning of my python journey.
+This marks the official beginning of my python journey.